-DMC's charge is to advance Downtown for the betterment of all of Memphis and Shelby County.
-A strong, vibrant Downtown serves as a vital economic engine that ultimately helps all communities throughout the county prosper and grow.
-As such, the City of Memphis and Shelby County governments established the Downtown Memphis Commission to capitalize on Downtown's role as the economic, cultural, and governmental heart of the city and county.
+Our City and County governments believe that a strong, vibrant Downtown serves as a vital economic engine that ultimately helps all communities throughout the county prosper and grow.
 The DMC is the official partnership between local government and the private business community in Downtown's development.

-DMC's two primary metrics for success are 1) an increase in the number of people living, working and playing in Downtown and 2) an increase in Downtown commercial property values.
-To do this, DMC implements a variety of programs to foster development and investment, and to make Downtown fun, walkable, clean, safe, active and interesting.
-View our programs
+The DMC's two primary metrics for success are 1) an increase in the number of people living, working and engaging in Downtown and 2) an increase in Downtown commercial property values.
+To accomplish these goals, the DMC implements a variety of programs and tools to foster development and investment, and to make Downtown active, walkable, clean, safe, inclusive, and interesting.

 To advance its mission, the Downtown Memphis Commission board works along with four other affiliate boards that share the same goals.
 Each of these organizations plays a different role in accomplishing the overall goal of advancing Memphis and Shelby County by making Downtown Memphis a better place to work, live, learn, invest and visit.
 Although each is a separate board, they operate in coordination and efficiently by sharing the same offices and staff.